Mainframe-Archive/mainframe-os/docs/introduction.md

 The resulting App ID is what is needed to share and install your dapp.

 ### Update your Dapp
-*coming soon*
+Once the app has been published, on the app details screen choose **New Version +**.

+Bump the version number and Add.
+You should now see an entry for that version in draft form.
+You can work on the changes and when ready choose **Publish Update**.

+Users who have already installed the app will be notified there is an available update and guided through installing it.

+New users will automatically have access to the latest version.

 ### Submit your Dapp
 *coming soon*

 Submit your dapp to be considered for the Mainframe Suggested Apps.
-MFT required.
+MFT staking required.